primefaces/primefaces/README.md

 - Commit and push the changes to GitHub
 - In GitHub create a new Release titled `11.0.0` to tag this release
 - Run `mvn clean deploy -Pminify,release` to push to Maven Central
-- Rename Milestone in GitHub Issues and create a new Milestone
+- Rename Milestone in GitHub Issues and close it
+- Create a new Milestone

 ### License